 Martin Luther King Jr. Prayer Breakfast at the Nick Harroz Community Center (200 N Midwest Blvd, Midwest City) features a prayer time, presentation of colors, live entertainment, appearances by local religious and political leaders and a keynote speaker, Senator-elect Dr. George E. Young, Sr. $20.
 7 – 8 a.m.

 FREE Martin Luther King Jr. Day Celebration in Downtown Oklahoma City (various locations) features a parade, silent march, bell ringing, job fair and more.
 The Celebration’s signature event, the parade begins at 2 p.m. and proceeds down on Walker Ave.

-Martin Luther King Jr. Celebration with Music of James Oliverio at Sharp Hall at the Catlett Music Center (500 W Boyd St, Norman) features a special performance to honor the legacy of Martin Luther King Jr. with guest speakers, including George Henderson, a prominent local advocate for ethnic diversity and interracial understanding. $9 in advance, $10 at the door.
+Martin Luther King Jr. Celebration with Music of Rosephanye Dunn Powell at Sharp Hall at the Catlett Music Center (500 W Boyd St, Norman) features a special performance to honor the legacy of Martin Luther King Jr. with the Richard Zielinski Singers, OU combined choirs and Norman Philharmonic. $9 in advance, $10 at the door; students, $5.
 3 p.m.

 Outside the metro:

 FREE Martin Luther King, Jr. Parade in Tulsa (Detroit & John Hope Franklin Blvd, Tulsa) features a parade organized by the Martin Luther King, Jr. Commemoration Society of Tulsa.
 Themed floats, music and marchers will honor a legend and celebrate freedom with the community.
 11 a.m.